Disease Guide ·Degenerative Myelopathy ·2026

 Ongoing Care Limits

 DM requires ongoing management with no endpoint.
-Some policies cap chronic condition coverage after a certain amount or time period.
-Physical therapy, hydrotherapy, and mobility aids may each have separate coverage limits.
-Check your policy's chronic and ongoing care provisions before relying on them.
+Some policies cap chronic condition coverage after certain amounts or periods.
+Physical therapy, hydrotherapy, and mobility aids may have separate limits.
+Check chronic and ongoing care provisions.

 🇺🇸 US Pet Insurance Guide